cmmbranco/arduinoFishingTracker/README.md

 # arduinoFishingTracker
 Fish tracker for ML.
 Implemented on UnoR3 to carry on fishing trip and track catches.
 2 buttons are used, one to sleep/wake arduino and another to register.
 2 leds are also used for wake/processing notice and gps lock information.
+Enjoy your angling!